mgalland/docker-for-teaching/README.md

 This RNA-seq Docker image also contains datasets:
 - Dataset 1: the raw and scaled counts from the [NASA GeneLab GSL38 RNA-seq and proteomics experiment](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-38/).

+## 1.6 Shotgun microbiome RNA-seq
+A Dockerfile for the [Carpentries incubator lesson on shotgun metagenomics](https://carpentries-incubator.github.io/metagenomics/).

+The image is based on a [Docker Bioconductor image release 3.10](bioconductor/bioconductor_docker:RELEASE_3_10).

 # 2. Cloud usage